 How does one have fun with a test?
 By stepping out of confines.

-Most is too structured and limited to sessions with a trainer.
+Most training for the TOEFL is too structured and limited to sessions with a trainer.
 That is necessary to give a definition to the preparation and to maintain a schedule.
 But once the number of sessions and the administrative modalities of the preparation course have been worked out, take a deep breath, assure yourself how important this activity is for you and promise to get down to it with passion.
 This done, you are likely to be a pleasure in the class.
 Make the most of the sessions by doing assignments, asking questions and participating in the ados of the class.
 All trainers like proactive students and do a better job of training them.

 Fun also comes from engaging in random activities that help prepare for the test.
 Take for example the speaking section; the best way to prepare is of course to do the real section practice.
 But just discussing short topics that are common for the Independent Tasks 1 and 2 while sitting with friends or between to schedules can definitely help you shed your inhibitions to speak and allow you to get ideas for topics.
 Interaction of this kind is a great teacher.
 For the more labor intensive Tasks 3 and 4 it is better to practice them three or four times independent of the whole test before taking on the entire speaking section in one sitting.
 Doing piecemeal study often helps students get over the scare of a whole section.
 This is particularly true of the Reading Section too.
 Students can be intimidated by several long passages all at once.
 Begin with a passage and discuss your problems with the trainer before moving on.